liu-q16/liu-q16.github.io/_pages/about.md

 </style>

 <div class="intro">
 I am a Ph.D. student in the <a href="http://www.au.tsinghua.edu.cn/">Department of Automation</a> at <a href="https://www.stanford.edu/">Tsinghua University</a>, advised by tenured Assoc.
 Prof. <a href="http://www.au.tsinghua.edu.cn/publish/au/1714/2011/20110419135050094323216/20110419135050094323216_.html">Rui Jiang</a>.
 My research area mainly covers statistical learning and machine learning algorithms.
-Currently, I've been trying to solve fundenmental problems in statistics, such as density estimation and Bayesian inference with deep generative models.
-Prior to that, I also tried to apply machine learning models in the field of biomedical informatics and computational biology, involving pharmacology data, biomedical data and next-generation sequencing (NGS) data.
+Currently, I'm advised by <a href="https://statistics.stanford.edu/people/wing-hung-wong">Wing Hung Wong</a> to solve several fundenmental problems in statistics, such as density estimation and Bayesian inference with deep generative models.
+Prior to that, I also applied machine learning algorithms to many problem in biomedical informatics and computational biology, which involves pharmacology data, biomedical data and next-generation sequencing (NGS) data.
 </div>

 ## Recent News